HomeStage and TheaterThe Intergalactic Nemesis

 The Intergalactic Nemesis

-The early-to-mid decades of the twentieth century are a nostalgic time period when it comes to Geek Culture, and numerous entertainment mediums can trace their “Golden Years” to the time period.
-The 1920s through the 1950s, for instance, is considered the Golden Age of Radio, when the audio medium dominated household activities around the country with an array of “live dramas” that contained an ample helping of science fiction.
+The first half of the twentieth century is filled with its fair share of “Golden Ages.”
+The 1920s through the 1950s, for instance, is considered the Golden Age of Radio, when the audio medium dominated household entertainment around the country with an array of “live dramas” that contained an ample helping of science fiction.

-The 1950s, meanwhile, have earned the title of the “Golden Age of Science Fiction,” thanks to an abundance of sci-fi films and literature during the decade.
-Then there’s the “Golden Age of Comic Books,” which began with the appearance of Superman in 1938 and likewise extends into the 1950s.
+The 1950s, meanwhile, has earned the title of the “Golden Age of Science Fiction,” thanks to an abundance of sci-fi films and literature released during the decade.
+Then there’s the “Golden Age of Comic Books,” which began with the first appearance of Superman in 1938 and likewise extended into the 1950s.

-Many contemporaries have been inspired by the works from these various “Golden Ages,” including the likes of George Lucas and Steve Spielberg, but arguably no one has been able to tie this disparate array of entertainment mediums and genres together in the same way that Jason Neulander has with The Intergalactic Nemesis.
+Many contemporary creatives have been inspired by the works of these various “Golden Ages,” including George Lucas and Steve Spielberg.
+The list likewise includes Jason Neulander of Austin, Texas, who tied this distinctive collection of entertainment mediums and genres together at the turn of the twenty-first century into a “live-action graphic novel” called The Intergalactic Nemesis.

-As for the plot of The Intergalactic Nemesis, Neulander call it “goofy, pulpy, period sci-fi fun.
+Neulander refers to the plot of The Intergalactic Nemesis as “goofy, pulpy, period sci-fi fun.
 Pulitzer Prize winning reporter Molly Sloan and her intrepid assistant Timmy Mendez team up with a mysterious librarian from Flagstaff, Arizona – named Ben Wilcott – to try to save Earth from an invasion of sludge monsters from the planet Zygon.
 The story starts in the Carpathian Mountains of Eastern Europe, moves to Scotland, then across the Alps, then to Tunis, and finally to Outer Space.
 If you’re a sci-fi nerd like me, you’re gonna have a huge smile on your face pretty much the whole time.”

 The idea for The Intergalactic Nemesis was initially conceived by fellow Austin resident Ray Colgen, who approached Neulander about developing a science-fiction radio serial to be performed live on stage in 1996.
 Neulander ran with the idea, putting together a writing team to craft the scripts and an audio engineer – Buzz Moran – to both come up with the sound effects and record each performance.